Today, in my backyard, it finally happened.

 I was feeling a little more paranoid when I was home alone or out walking to my car at night.

 Yet, I still listened.

 The old analogy about the frog in the boiling water seems apt in this situation.

 If you toss a frog in boiling water, it jumps right out, but if you put a frog in comfy cozy water and turn up the heat slowly, it will never know it’s being boiled.

-I didn’t know that listening to all the true crime was giving me anxiety and causing me to feel cynical and distressed until I was practically boiling.
+I didn’t know that listening to all those detective stories was giving me anxiety and causing me to feel cynical and distressed until I was practically boiling.

-When I sat down and looked at my podcasts, they were all either true crime or politics – no wonder I was so stressed out!
+When I sat down and looked at my podcasts, they were all either detective stories or politics – no wonder I was so stressed out!

 I kept my favorite one from each genre and immediately searched for something healthier to listen to.

 Now I listen to some history, self-development, mystery, and audiobooks read by my favorite actors.

 The point here is that you need to challenge yourself to get out of your routines and find something that genuinely makes you happy and feel GOOD (notice a theme here?).